 My story is not a bragging right to share but perhaps it will inspire those who’ve experienced and is still experiencing a financial instability in life.

 I can still remember the memories a few years ago, during the times that I was enduring a tough life, I was caught off-guard!
 It was something I’ve never expected – I mean, I had a job, I don’t drink, I don’t go partying but at the end of each day, I was financially broke.

-I was so broke even that I had to eat one meal at a time (in a day) and I also skipped paying jeepney fares…we refer to it as – 1,2,3, GO! (commuters are quite aware of the colloquial term for this)
+I was so broke even that I had to eat one meal in a day and I also skipped paying jeepney fares…we refer to it as – 1,2,3, GO! (commuters are quite aware of the colloquial term for this)

 BROKE AND BROKEN!

 I remember feeling so lost while I was en route to my destination, I was completely empty-handed.
 All I could muster was to put-up my “poker-face”.
 I remember praying so hard for jeepney drivers to overlook the fact that I was there, for them to be complacent so I can always sneak-out unnoticed…

 If I was caught that time, my life would be in total shambles.
 Many times I had to walk long distances to reach places and I even had to live with 10 people in one small room…

 I so dread those days!
 Looking back, I promised myself that I would never go back to that life, NEVER AGAIN!
 That was like a bad dream…